Secondary-electron radiation accompanying hadronic GeV-TeV gamma-rays from supernova remnants: Method

 A direct signature of high energy protons is provided by gamma rays generated in the decay of neutral pions ($\pi ^{0}$): $pp$ collisions create $\pi$ mesons, including neutral and charged $\pi$-mesons.
 The neutral pions will quickly decay into two gamma rays, each having an energy of $m_{\pi ^{0}} c^2/2=67.5$ MeV in the rest frame of the neutral pion.
 On the other hand, the charged pions will quickly decay into SEPs, as well as neutrinos.
 The decay channels are as following,

 where $X$ represents other products.
-Here, we approximate that the produced $\pi^{+}$, $\pi^{-}$, $\pi^{0}$ have similar numbers and energies.
+Here, we take the approximate isospin-invariant distribution of pions, i.e., the three types of pions produced have similar numbers at given energies, $\pi^{+}:\pi^{-}:\pi^{0}\approx1:1:1$.
 Thus there will be a correlation between the energy distributions of SEPs and gamma-ray photons.
 In the following we provide a way to derive the distribution of the SEPs directly by using the gamma-ray emission.
 In the derivation we adopt the parameterized distribution functions of secondaries in $pp$ interactions from \citet{kel06}.
 At last we calculate the synchrotron radiation by the generated SEPs in the SNR shock.